kotetuco/rust-baremetal/readme.md

 1. Install Docker.
 1. Cloning this repository.
 1. Make `shared` directory in root of this repository.
-1. Run `docker-compose build` and `docker-compose build` command.
+1. Run `docker-compose build` and `docker-compose create` command.
 So you can make image and container.

 ### Running and attach the container